ahmad-barutchi/DeepVision/README.md

 # DeepVision

-This project is issue of CSLab Hackathon "Le Handicap" 2023 in Belgium
+This project is issue of CSLabs Hackathon "Le Handicap" 17-19 mars 2023 at UNamur University in Belgium

 **Thanks for all contributors:**